Coat of Arms

 Egypt’s economy depends mainly on agriculture, media, petroleum imports, natural gas, and tourism; there are also more than three million Egyptians working abroad, mainly in Saudi Arabia, the Persian Gulf and Europe.
 The completion of the Aswan High Dam in 1970 and the resultant Lake Nasser have altered the time-honored place of the Nile River in the agriculture and ecology of Egypt.

 Egypt has a developed energy market based on coal, oil, natural gas, and hydro power.
 Substantial coal deposits in the northeast Sinai are mined at the rate of about 600,000 tonnes (590,000 long tons; 660,000 short tons) per year.
 Oil and gas are produced in the western desert regions, the Gulf of Suez, and the Nile Delta.
-Egypt has huge reserves of gas, estimated at 1,940 cubic kilometres (470 cu mi), and LNG up to 2012 exported to many countries.
+Egypt has huge reserves of gas, estimated at 1,940 cubic kilometers (470 cu mi), and LNG up to 2012 exported to many countries.

 Egypt is ranked 65 with an Economic Complexity Index (ECI) of 0.0459505